cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021sp/introduction.md

 Lecture 8: Connecting the Frontend + Backend (Data Fetching) and Yarn Workspaces

-Lecture 10: Deployment, Authentication, and Security
+Lecture 9: Deployment, Authentication, and Security

+Lecture 10: Student Choice!

 ## Where are assignments released and submitted?